Ultimate Guide to Grad School Standardized Tests in the US

 What Is the DAT?

 The Dental Admission Test (DAT) is an entrance test that is required for admission to dental school in the US.
-It measures the test taker’s understanding of biology, general chemistry, and organic chemistry in relation to the study of dentistry.
+It measures the test taker’s understanding of the survey of the natural sciences, perceptual ability, reading comprehension, and quantitative reasoning in relation to the study of dentistry.

 Since dentistry is considered one of the best jobs in the US, graduate admissions to dental school are competitive.
-Like some tests to go to grad school, you must apply to take the test before registering.
+Like some tests needed to enter grad school, you must apply to take the test before registering.

-The DAT takes four and a half hours and consists of the following sections:
+The DAT takes five hours and 15 minutes, including an optional break, tutorial, and survey.
+The exam consists of the following sections:

-Non-refundable exam fees for the DAT are $510 each time you take it.
-DAT scores are valid for two years and you can take the exam three times before requiring special permission to take it again.
+Non-refundable exam fees for the DAT are $560 each time you take it.
+DAT scores are typically valid for two to three years, but the exact timeframe may vary depending on the universities you’re applying to.
+You can take this big exam three times before requiring special permission to take it again.

 GRAD SCHOOL TESTS PRO TIP 1